manuelbonet/WellTech/ClassroomQualitySensor/README.md

 ## Sound calibration

-Due to the fact that electret microphones do not output the volume in decibels of the sound they receive, a relationship between the peak-to-peak voltage and the volume needs to be found.
+Due to the fact that electret microphones do not output the volume of the sound they capture in decibels, a relationship between the peak-to-peak voltage and the volume needs to be found.
 [Here](https://docs.google.com/spreadsheets/d/1mHTgkDXV53TCKcUPq5pmppE6GQpHShiHMCgk4wV-P8s/edit?usp=sharing) is a spreadsheet that calculates this equivalence given some empirical measurements.

 ## Box